Zephyr Kite Steering

 • In the process of redesigning the steering module’s housing; the goal is to reduce bulk (both weight and volume) as much as possible while retaining necessary strength.

-• In the future, I’d like to program a custom smartphone app to fit the specific needs of this project; this would make it much easier to find and interact with configurations and measurements.
+• In the future, I’d like to program a custom smartphone app to fit the specific needs of this project.
+This would make it much easier to find and interact with configurations and measurements.

 Previous